wiimdy/bearmoon/bearmoon_en/guideline/pol/reward.md

 >     if (minIncentiveRate > MAX_INCENTIVE_RATE) IncentiveRateTooHigh.selector.revertWith();
 >     ```
 >
->   - 인센티브 비율 변경시 최소 비율보다 높게 설정
+>   - When changing the incentive rate, set it higher than the minimum rate
 >   - ```solidity
 >     // The incentive amount should be equal to or greater than the `minIncentiveRate` to avoid spamming.
 >     if (amount < minIncentiveRate) AmountLessThanMinIncentiveRate.selector.revertWith();